VanshAngaria/olympics_data_analyze/README.md

 ## Acknowledgments

-- The Olympic Games data is sourced from [your dataset source, if applicable].
+- The Olympic Games data is sourced from Kaggle.
-- Thanks to [contributors' names] for their contributions.

 Feel free to contribute to this project by opening issues or submitting pull requests.

 Happy analyzing!